gyzerok/relax.js/README.md

 };
 ```

-Now we may create a simple view to close the Flux cycle.
+Now we can create a simple view to close the Flux cycle.
 ```javascript
 // SomeView.js